Key takeaways from this article

 #1.
 Opportunity Stage Waterfall

-In this use case, let’s say we sell an IT solution and track four opportunity stages: Open, Consideration, Evaluation, and Negotiation — meaning we’ll need four total tactics in our program.
+In this use case, let’s say we sell an IT solution and track four opportunity stages: Open, Interest, Consideration, and Negotiation — meaning we’ll need four total tactics in our program.

 Each tactic in our ad nurture will start with the same Account List as its base.
 To build this list, simply use Terminus Global Filters within Account Hub.
 You can use CRM data, our built-in firmographics, or other data to determine your target accounts.
 We’ll end up with 100 total accounts taken from specific industries with a baseline revenue range and employee count.